edsu/inkdroid.org/_posts/2021-03-15-data-speculation.md

 That being said, one of the interesting things we've been doing is looking at [vaccination data] that is being released by the Maryland Department of Health through [their] ESRI [ArcGIS Hub].
+Note: this dataset has since been removed from the web because it has been superseded by a [new dataset] that includes single dose vaccinations.

 We noticed that this dataset recorded a small number of vaccinations as happening as early as the 1930s up until December 11, 2020 when vaccines were approved for use.
 I [asked students](https://umd-ischool-inst326.github.io/inst326-public/modules/module05/exercises/exercise05_covid.html)